Hyperfine, Inc. Commitments Disclosure

 Contingencies

 The Company has indemnification obligations under some agreements that the Company enters into with other parties in the ordinary course of business, including business partners, investors, contractors, and the Company’s officers, directors and certain employees.
-The Company has agreed to indemnify and defend the indemnified party against claims and related losses suffered or incurred by the indemnified party from actual or threatened third-party claims because of the Company’s activities or non-compliance with certain representations and warranties made by the Company.
+The Company has agreed to indemnify and defend the indemnified party claims and related losses suffered or incurred by the indemnified party from actual or threatened third-party claim because of the Company’s activities or non-compliance with certain representations and warranties made by the Company.
 It is not possible to determine the maximum potential loss under these indemnification provisions due to the Company’s limited history of prior indemnification claims and the unique facts and circumstances involved in any particular case.
-The Company has not recorded any liability under such indemnification provisions within its consolidated balance sheets.
-The Company is not aware of any claims or other circumstances that would give rise to material payments from the Company under such indemnification provisions.
+To date, losses recorded in the consolidated statements of operations and comprehensive loss in connection with the indemnification provisions have not been material.

 Historical Timeline